nginxinc/kubernetes-ingress/docs/content/installation/integrations/app-protect-waf-v5/installation.md

 ```

 {{< note >}}
-By default, `emptyDirs` mounts are used.
+By default, `emptyDir` mounts are used.
 Bundles that are added to these kind of volume mounts will **NOT** persist across pod restarts.

 Example default volumes: